-• Arrangements must be made with your local telephone company for the installation of CA71A / RJ71C or equivalent telephone jacks.

-• Two 16 Volt/40 VA CSA approved Class 2 power transformers are required, one for the lobby equipment, the other one is required for the telephone room equipment.

-• An additional transformer is required for door strike activation.
+- ♦ Arrangements must be made with your local telephone company for the installation of CA71A / RJ71C or equivalent telephone jacks. - ♦ Two 16 Volt/40 VA CSA approved Class 2 power transformers are required, one for the lobby equipment, the other one is required for the telephone room equipment. - ♦ An additional transformer is required for door strike activation.
 This transformer should have the necessary voltage and current rating for the door strike that is to be used (Max.
-28 volts, 3 amps.).

-• Transformers and remote devices such as the door strike, fire alarm and door contacts, must be wired to the system controller located in the lobby panel.
+28 volts, 3 amps.). - ♦ Transformers and remote devices such as the door strike, fire alarm and door contacts, must be wired to the system controller located in the lobby panel.
 A wiring channel must be provided for these devices to the rear of the lobby enclosure.
-Follow local building code requirements for low voltage wiring.

-• If a Postal Service Lock is to be installed, arrangements must be made with the Post-Office to have the lock supplied.
+Follow local building code requirements for low voltage wiring. - ♦ If a Postal Service Lock is to be installed, arrangements must be made with the Post-Office to have the lock supplied. - ♦ A ready made wiring harness is provided to replace the 10 wire interconnection between cabinets in the telephone room.

-• In multiple entrance applications, remember that 2 additional wires are required from each entry system to interconnect system controllers (See System Wiring Diagram).

-• A ready made wiring harness is provided to replace the 10 wire interconnection between cabinets in the telephone room.
 For longer distances, such as wiring between buildings, an additional terminal block is provided .
+Additional 50 wire cable is required and provided as well.